 CEOs are well aware of the possibility that their marketing dollars are not being used effectively - hence the joke, “I know half of what I spend on marketing is a waste, I just don’t know which half!”
 Yet, the problem persists.

 CEOs who do not fully understand marketing and its importance to sustained growth may approach it tactically, seeing marketing as a list of activities to be ticked off a list.
 These are a few of the scenarios we’ve seen that lead to wasteful marketing spending.

 "Marketing without a strategy, planning, and measurement is like throwing money on the floor."

-- Junior-level marketing staff are hired to do various aspects of marketing (e.g. social media, creating brochures, email newsletters, etc - while decisions are made about what to do without a strategic direction.)
+Junior-level marketing staff is hired to do various aspects of marketing (e.g. social media, creating brochures, email newsletters, etc - while decisions are made about what to do without a strategic direction.)

 The missing ingredient that would make marketing more effective and less wasteful in these situations is the oversight of a marketing leader.

 What’s missing without marketing leadership?
 In a word - strategy.
 Even the most skillfully executed blog article or social media campaign will miss the mark without being aligned with a strategy that identifies the right audience and the path for them to become customers.